How to Budget When Income Changes Every Month (Even on Irregular Pay)

 Write out your genuine needs and check that your baseline covers them.
 If it does, your core life is safe even in a weak month, and that's most of the battle won.
 If it doesn't, you've just found the single most important thing to fix — closing that gap matters more than any clever savings trick.

-Give every extra pound a job
+Give every extra dollar a job

 When a month comes in above baseline, don't let the surplus quietly evaporate.
 Send it to a buffer fund first, then on to savings or your goals.
 The buffer is the whole point: it's what you draw from when work dries up, so the essentials stay covered without drama.
 Treat good months as funding for the bad ones rather than a reason to upgrade your life.